 - Most routers immediately prompt you for a password to protect access to the router, i.e. to its user interface, when you start it up.
-If you do not do this right when you install it, do it immediately afterward.
+If you didn’t do it upon installation, do it immediately afterward.
 Give it a user name that only makes sense to you and use a strong password.
-Some router models do not allow the name to be changed or do not display the name at all.
+Some router models don’t allow the name to be changed or don’t display the name at all.
 In such cases, just set a password.
 This will prevent unauthorized parties from changing the router settings and the access data for the Wi-Fi network.

-- Assign a name for your Wi-Fi network that does not permit conclusions to be drawn about your internet provider or the router being used.
+- Assign a name for your Wi-Fi network that doesn’t permit conclusions about your internet provider or the router being used.
 If hackers can draw conclusions about the router model or the provider, they can search online for commonly known vulnerabilities and then use them to their advantage.
-Avoid names that refer directly to your house or name or conflict with other network names nearby.
+Avoid names that refer directly to your house or name or collide with other network names nearby.
 This network name (SSID = service set identifier) can be public.
 In the routers, this may be called “Broadcast” or “Publicize”.
-The idea that the network is more secure if the network name is hidden is a myth, because the network is broadcasting and can therefore also be scanned, regardless of whether or not the network name is visible.
+The idea that the network is more secure if the network name is hidden is a myth because the network is broadcasting and can therefore also be scanned, regardless of whether or not the network name is visible.

 - Restrict access to devices known to you, such as computers and smartphones.
 Every device in a network has its own unique media access control (MAC) address.
 Every router offers the option of allowing only devices whose MAC addresses are saved in the router to connect to that router.
 If another unknown device whose MAC address is not saved in the router tries to connect, it is automatically stopped.